-We have a history of losses, we expect to continue to incur losses and we may never achieve profitability and our March 31, 2021 audited consolidated financial statements included disclosure that casts substantial doubt regarding our ability to continue as a going concern.
+We have a history of losses, we expect to continue to incur losses and we may never achieve profitability and our March 31, 2022 audited consolidated financial statements included disclosure that casts substantial doubt regarding our ability to continue as a going concern.

-We reported a loss from continuing operations of \$4,615,000 and \$3,573,000 for the years ended March 31, 2021 and 2020, respectively.
-At March 31, 2021 and 2020, our accumulated deficit amounted to \$179,277,000 and \$175,327,000, respectively.
-We had working capital of \$8,905,000 and \$7,554,000 as of March 31, 2021 and 2020, respectively.
-During the years ended March 31, 2021 and 2020, net cash used in operating activities amounted to \$3,378,000 and \$4,591,000, respectively.
-As of March 31, 2021, we had cash and cash equivalents of \$4,220,000.
+We reported a loss from continuing operations of \$5,086,000 and \$4,615,000 for the years ended March 31, 2022 and 2021, respectively.
+At March 31, 2022 and 2021, our accumulated deficit amounted to \$184,363,000 and \$179,277,000, respectively.
+We had working capital of \$10,611,000 and \$8,905,000 as of March 31, 2022 and 2021, respectively.
+During the years ended March 31, 2022 and 2021, net cash used in operating activities amounted to \$4,248,000 and \$3,378,000, respectively.
+As of March 31, 2022, we had cash and cash equivalents of \$7,396,000.
 We spent the most recent two fiscal years working to reduce our losses and have made significant progress.
 However, we expect to continue incurring losses for the foreseeable future.
 We may never achieve or sustain profitability.
 We must raise additional capital to pursue our product development initiatives, penetrate markets for the sale of our products and continue as a going concern.
 We cannot provide any assurance that we will raise additional capital.
-We believe that we have access to capital resources through possible public or private equity offerings, debt financings, corporate collaborations or other means.
+We believe that we have access to capital resources through possible public or private equity offerings, debt financings, corporate collaborations, or other means.
 If we are unable to secure additional capital, we may be required to curtail our research and development initiatives and take additional measures to reduce costs in order to conserve our cash in amounts sufficient to sustain operations and meet our obligations.
 These measures could cause significant delays in our efforts to further commercialize our products, which are critical to the realization of our business plan and to our future operations.
 These matters raise substantial doubt about our ability to continue as a going concern or become profitable.

-We derived a significant amount of revenue from our contract with Invekra during the fiscal years ended March 31, 2021 and 2020, and our revenues from Invekra will decline following the end of our contract on October 27,2020.
+We derived a significant amount of revenue from our contract with Invekra during the fiscal years ended March 31, 2022 and 2021, and our revenues from Invekra will decline following the transition of Invekra towards their own manufacturing.

-Our revenues from our Latin American business that we sold to Invekra on October 27, 2016, were \$5,876,000 and \$3,581,000 for the years ended March 31, 2021 and 2020, respectively.
-Most of the revenues from fiscal year 2021 were from orders prior to the ending of our agreement with Invekra on October, 27, 2020.
-Our contract with Invekra required us to supply product at close to our cost.
-Since the end of the Invekra agreement, revenues related to this business declined.
+Our revenues from our Latin American business that we sold to Invekra on October 27, 2016 were \$2,095,000 and \$5,876,000 for the years ended March 31, 2022 and 2021, respectively.
+Most of the revenues from fiscal year 2021 were from orders prior to the ending of our transition agreement with Invekra on October, 27, 2020.
+Our arrangement with Invekra required us to supply product at close to our cost until October 2020 while Invekra built their own manufacturing.
+Since then, our revenues related to Invekra declined because we only process overflow orders for Invekra.
 We may continue to manufacture for Invekra at prices commensurate with the market.
 We expect that our overall revenues from Invekra will decrease while our margins, if any, will increase.
 If we are unable to increase our sales to replace the outgoing Invekra revenues, our results of operations and financial condition may be adversely affected.